Batuhancagil/private-tutoring-system/SESSION_PROGRESS.md

 - Improved null safety prevents runtime errors when accessing nested properties
 - Optional chaining (`?.`) and nullish coalescing (`||`) used throughout for safe property access
 - Description field now properly converts empty strings to `null` or `undefined` based on context
-- QuestionCount values are properly validated and converted to numbers with fallback to 0
+- QuestionCount values are properly validated and converted to numbers with `Number()` and fallback to 0
+- Array operations use `filter(Boolean)` to remove falsy values
+- Group filtering uses fallback value 'Diğer' for lessons without a group

 **Impact:**
 - Consistent API response format with proper nested data transformation